rust-lang/rust-by-example/examples/threads/input.md

-Rust provides a mechanism for spawning native OS threads via the `spawn` function, the argument of this function is a moving closure.
+Rust provides a mechanism for spawning native OS threads via the `scoped` function, the argument of this function is a moving closure.

 {threads.play}